 We have previously discussed the main reason that long-exposure photography is so appealing – because of how it presents the world in front of us, but in ways which are impossible to see with the naked eye.

 In this new article, we'll see the work of five photographers who have been working with long exposures in a unique way.
 The following work is also important in the world of contemporary fine art photography.
+Don't forget to take a look at our famous landscape photographers post too.

 When he was very young (fifteen years old precisely), Alexey became involved not just with photography, but with the photographic discipline by becoming the youngest member of the independent Zerkalo photo club.
 His style was influenced not just by artists like Alexander Rodchenko and Kazimir Malevich, but also by the social context of the final days of the Soviet Union.
 People were struggling with the end of an era, and Alexey was there to capture it with the available photographic tools he had in his hands.